The Twins Almanac for June

 Blyleven Traded

-The day after giving the ol’ one-finger salute walking off the mound at Met Stadium, Bert Blyleven and his roommate Danny Thompson are traded to the Rangers for Roy SmalleyMike CubbageBill Singer, Jim Gideon, and $250,000.
+The day after giving the ol’ one-finger salute walking off the mound at Met Stadium, Bert Blyleven and his roommate Danny Thompson were traded to the Rangers for Roy SmalleyMike CubbageBill Singer, Jim Gideon, and $250,000 on this date in 1976.

-Blyleven wasn’t the only one involved in contentious contract negotiations with Calvin Griffith leading up to the trade.
+Blyleven had been involved in contentious contract negotiations with Calvin Griffith leading up to the trade.
+Blyleven wasn’t the only one, though.
 Talks between Danny Thompson and the owner were also at a standstill.
-Griffith refused to give the infielder, who had been diagnosed with leukemia prior to the 1973 season, a fair price, insisting that no other team would even offer someone with cancer a contract at all.
-Thompson struggled in Texas and passed away that December.
+Griffith refused to give the infielder—who had been diagnosed with leukemia prior to the 1973 season—a fair price, insisting that no other team would even offer someone with cancer a contract at all.
+Thompson struggled in Texas and passed away at the Mayo Clinic that December, just 69 days after playing his final major league game.
+He was just 29 and left behind a wife and two young daughters.

 June 1, 1991